FIG-01 · ENTHUSIAST HYDROGEN

 The laser looks down.

-Hydrogen is hard to detect in free air, target areas span 1,000+ square miles, and satellite sampling alone is too coarse.
+Hydrogen is hard to detect in free air and target areas span 1,000+ square miles.
+Satellite sampling alone is too coarse and aircraft too expensive.
 We're developing LDLARS — Long Distance Laser Absorption and Refractive Spectroscopy — for aerial detection.
 Combined with LiDAR surface mapping and GPS, the platform is designed to be inexpensive to operate, accurate, and fast to analyze.
 Field-flown today on Cellen H2's H2-6 hydrogen-powered drone.

 02 · Get